ExpressionEngine/ExpressionEngine-User-Guide/docs/development/custom-template-tags.md

 ```

 Follow the prompts to add a tag file to your add-on.

-Now, let's update the class to read the timezone that is passed in:

 This will create an `Models/Tags` folder in your add-on.